 This job aid instructs students in the College of Letters and Science (L&S) and staff on how to generate and view an Academic Progress Report (APR) in CalCentral.

 The APR tool is in its initial stages of release.
-Beginning October 8, L&S undergraduates can use the APR tool to confirm progress in University, UC Berkeley Campus, and College of Letters and Science requirements.
+Currently, L&S undergraduates can use the APR tool to confirm progress in University, UC Berkeley Campus, and College of Letters and Science requirements.

 NOTE: If the In Progress course is not completed with an acceptable grade, the requirement status will change back to Not Satisfied.
 Please note that for requirements that must be completed with a letter grade, a course completed with a Passed grade is not acceptable.
 Be sure to confirm whether or not a letter grade is required before changing a grading option for an In Progress course.

 Students can now check the status of their academic progress in CalCentral.